 Holmes: “That was the curious incident.”

 In 1945, Welles was given a column at the Washington Post.
 For $350 a week he produced freewheeling, unfocused, unreadable scandal columns containing insular Hollywood gossip, some of which were potentially libelous (“the fascist salute was invented by the Hollywood film director C.B.
 DeMille”).
 The column lasted one year, and became an early example of how the formula of famous person + massive platform simply cannot fail to fail to fail.

-Orson Welles finished his career the way he’d started it: by using his voice to sell things.
+Orson Welles ended his career the way he’d begun it: using his voice to sell things.
 In 1970, an advertising agency tapped him to record ads for various consumer goods, and in case he thought he still had dignity to lose, they made him audition for the part.

 “An ad agency called and asked me to do a voice over.
 I said I would.
 Then they said would I please come in and audition.
 ‘Audition?’
 I said.
 ‘Surely to God there’s someone in your little agency who knows what my voice sounds like?’
 Well, they said they knew my voice but it was for the client.
 So I went in.
 I wanted the money, I was trying to finish Chimes at Midnight.”

 The frozen pea ad is notorious.
 Even to this day, it has a cringeworthy aura to rival LEAVE BRITNEY ALONE and so on.
 Orson Welles is visibly irritable and quibbles with his director about his lines and how he’s to say them.
-It’s the sort of thing they pay satirists to come up with.
-The magisterial, stentorian voice that used to orate Shakespeare is reduced to selling frozen goods.
-For money.
+It feels like satire.
+The magisterial, stentorian voice that used to orate Shakespeare is selling frozen goods for money.
 The peas aren’t the only thing on ice.

 In the Youtube era these ads went viral yet again.
 “We Will Sell No Wine Before Its Time” has probably been viewed more times than any of Welles’ actual films, save Citizen Kane.
 Welles slurs incomprehensibly.
-I doubt the vineyard had any wine left: he appears to have drunk their entire stock to dull the pain.
+I doubt the vineyard had any wine left: he appears to have drunk their entire stock to numb the pain.